 - Feeling bad for your teenager, from seeing how hard of a time they're having.
 It's only natural that you want to make their pain go away.

 - Feeling a bit annoyed at them for not realizing they have a problem, or not wanting to do anything about it.
 The situation seems so obvious to you, so why don't they see things the same way?
 For example, they may tell you how it's impossible for them to make friends.
-Their logic and explanations may not make sense to you, but they still seem to believe them.
+Their logic and explanations make no sense to you, but they still seem to stubbornly believe them.

 - If you've already tried to help your child with their awkwardness, and they've shot you down, you may feel a bit slighted and resentful.
 Who do they think they are turning you away like that?
 You're still their parent.

 - Having an urge to force your teenager to try to improve their social skills, even if it makes them unhappy.
 You feel the ends justify the means.

 - Their awkwardness may tie into to bigger issues in your relationship.
 For example, the two of you may not be as close as you used to, and their shyness seems like just one more rift that's developing.
 Or as a father you may feel spurned when they feel less comfortable talking to you about the issue compared to their mother.